Economy of Rwanda: After the genocide (1994–2005)

 By mid-1997, up to 75% of the factories functioning before the war had returned to production, at an average of 75% of their capacity.
 Investments in the industrial sector continue to mostly be limited to the repair of existing industrial plants.
 Retail trade, devastated by the war, has revived quickly, with many new small businesses established by Rwandan returnees from Uganda, Burundi, and the Democratic Republic of the Congo.

 Industry received little external assistance from the end of the war through 1995.
-Beginning in 1996–97, the government has become increasingly active in helping the industrial sector to restore production through technical and financial assistance, including loan guarantees, economic liberalization, and the privatization of state-owned enterprises.
-In early 1998, the government set up a one-stop investment promotion center and implemented a new investment code that created an enabling environment for foreign and local investors.
+Beginning in 1996–97, the government became increasingly active in helping the industrial sector to restore production through technical and financial assistance, including loan guarantees, economic liberalization, and the privatization of state-owned enterprises.
+In early 1998, the government set up a one-stop investment promotion centre and implemented a new investment code that created an enabling environment for foreign and local investors.
 An autonomous revenue authority also has begun operation, improving collections and accountability.

 Cassiterite production peaked at 1,000 tonnes in 1990, but was under 700 tonnes in 2000.
 Recorded coltan production has soared from 147 tonnes in 1999 to 1,300 tonnes in 2001, and coltan was the country's biggest single export earner in 2001.
 At least part of the increase in production is because of new mines opening up in Rwanda.
 However it is true, as has frequently been observed, that the increase is also because of the fraudulent re-export of Congolese coltan.
 In addition to the well-publicised involvement in this trade of the Rwandan Defence Force (RDF), another important factor in the coltan re-export is that international dealers are under pressure not to buy from the DRC, thus increasing the incentive for DRC coltan to be re-exported as Rwanda's.
 Rwanda is also alleged to be trading in fraudulently exported gold and diamonds from the DRC.